RegardsOss/regards-backend/rs-microservice/rs-microservice.md

 ## Development context

-REGARDS Microservices are REST services exposed by a Jetty web server contained in a Spring boot application.<br>
-Each microservice is a Java 1.8 Maven project.
+REGARDS Microservices are REST services exposed by a Jetty web server contained in a Spring boot application and composed of modules.
+Each microservice is a Maven project aggregating Maven modules.
+There is two modules by default: one responsible for running the microservice and one responsible for business.
+In case a microservice needs to be composed by more than one business module, a module archetype is available.

+Each module is responsible for its implementation(Java 8 or higher, Spring or not, etc)

 Requirements for development:

 - git client 1.8
 - maven 3.x
 - JDK 1.8

-## Microservice architecture

-Each REGARDS Microservices respects the following architecture: a module responsible for running the microservice and one or more module responsible for business implementation.

 ## Create a new microservice